epam/edp-install/docs/user-guide/add-cd-pipeline.md

 ![pipeline-menu](../assets/user-guide/pipeline-menu.png "pipeline-menu")

 1. Type the name of the pipeline in the **Pipeline Name** field by entering at least two characters and by using the lower-case letters, numbers and inner dashes.

   !!! note
       The namespace created by the CD pipeline has the following pattern combination: **[cluster name]-[cd pipeline name]-[stage name]**.
       Please be aware that the namespace length should not exceed 63 symbols.

 2. Select the deployment type from the drop-down list:
   * Container - the pipeline will be deployed in a Docker container;
   * Custom - this mode allows to deploy non-container applications and customize the Init stage of CD pipeline.

-3. Click the Proceed button to be switched to the next menu.
+3. Click the Proceed button to switch to the next menu.

   ## The Applications Menu